Quick Answer

 1. Puts the needs of the client first.

-In a perfect world, agents would make all their money by selling policies and providing excellent service.
-In the real world, however, that’s not the case.
-Agents need to make a living and provide for their families, so they have to work with multiple companies to find the best coverage at the best price.
-That means putting clients first and ensuring they get the coverage they need at the best price possible.
+In a perfect world, agents would earn their income simply by selling good policies and providing excellent service.
+In practice, however, that’s not always how it works.
+Agents need to make a living, so they work with multiple companies to find the best coverage at the best price, which means genuine client-first behavior requires active commitment, not just good intentions.
 The National Association of Insurance Commissioners (NAIC) advises consumers to specifically look for agents who demonstrate a fiduciary-like commitment to their clients’ best interests rather than their own commission structure.

-The single most important thing a consumer should ask an insurance agent is how they are compensated.
-An agent who is transparent about commissions and conflicts of interest is far more likely to recommend the coverage that genuinely fits your needs rather than the policy that pads their bottom line.
+The single most important question you can ask an agent is how they are compensated.
+An agent who is transparent about commissions and conflicts of interest is far more likely to recommend coverage that genuinely fits your needs rather than a policy that increases their payout.
+The NAIC’s consumer fraud division receives thousands of complaints annually about agents who misrepresent policy terms, which is why asking about compensation upfront, and verifying license status through your state’s department of insurance, matters before you sign anything.

 2. Good customer service

 This is one of the essential qualities of a good insurance agent.
-A good agent will be available to you whenever you have a question and respond promptly.
-If you have any concerns or problems with your policy, they should be able to help you quickly and effectively.
-Additionally, if there is an issue with your policy, they should be able to help you resolve it as soon as possible.
+Responsiveness matters most: an agent should be available when you have questions and reply promptly.
+If there is an issue with your policy, they should be able to help you resolve it quickly.
 The J.D.
 Power U.S. Home Insurance Study consistently ranks agent responsiveness and communication clarity as the top two drivers of policyholder satisfaction across major carriers including State Farm, Allstate, and USAA.

 3. Emotional intelligence

-Emotional intelligence is the ability to read, understand and react to the emotions of others.
-It’s a skill that can be taught, but it also comes naturally to some people.
-It’s essential for insurance agents to communicate effectively with their clients and help them make good decisions.
-If they cannot do this, they may not be the best agent for you.
+Emotional intelligence is the ability to read, understand, and react to the emotions of others.
+It’s a skill that can be developed, but it also comes naturally to some people.
+For insurance agents, it matters because purchasing coverage, especially after a loss, is often a stressful experience.
+An agent who can communicate clearly and listen without pushing a sale will guide you toward better decisions.
 Research from LIMRA, a leading insurance industry research organization, has found that agents who score higher on emotional intelligence assessments retain clients at rates nearly 30% higher than those who do not, demonstrating its direct impact on long-term client relationships.

 4. High energy level.

-The first quality an agent should always have is a high energy level.
-They should be excited about their job, know the industry, and be willing to go the extra mile for you.
-Carriers such as Nationwide, Travelers, and Liberty Mutual all emphasize in their agent recruitment and training programs that sustained motivation and energy are among the key differentiators between average and top-performing agents, particularly in competitive local markets.
+Sustained motivation separates average agents from top performers.
+An agent who is genuinely excited about their work tends to know the industry more deeply and go further to solve problems on your behalf.
+Carriers such as Nationwide, Travelers, and Liberty Mutual all emphasize in their agent recruitment and training programs that energy and proactive follow-through are among the key differentiators between average and top-performing agents, particularly in competitive local markets.

 5. Persistence